MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

   COREWEBVIEW2_BROWSING_DATA_KIND_SETTINGS = 1<<12,

   /// Specifies profile data that should be wiped to make it look like a new profile.
-  /// This browsing data kind if inclusive of COREWEBVIEW2_BROWSING_DATA_KIND_SITE,
+  /// This browsing data kind is inclusive of COREWEBVIEW2_BROWSING_DATA_KIND_SITE,
   /// COREWEBVIEW2_BROWSING_DATA_KIND_HTTP_CACHE,
   /// COREWEBVIEW2_BROWSING_DATA_KIND_DOWNLOAD_HISTORY,
   /// COREWEBVIEW2_BROWSING_DATA_KIND_GENERAL_AUTOFILL,